 In fact, thousands of apps on the Android app store had since been created using this SDK, with around 10 million downloads on devices across the world.

 The name DrainerBot was chosen as the bot uses huge amounts of data and power, rapidly draining phone batteries and maxing out data allowances.
 It does this by viewing videos in the background using these infected apps on a users mobile phone.

-Marketers are all too aware of ad fraud, where their ad spend can siphoned off into the pockets of fraudsters in a variety of clever ways.
+Marketers are all too aware of ad fraud, where their ad spend can be siphoned off into the pockets of fraudsters in a variety of clever ways.
 Consumers are usually less concerned, as this is seen as something that doesn’t affect them.
 However, DrainerBot works to defraud marketers using ordinary people’s phones and tablets, zapping the battery and data allowances of Android devices.

 Once the app is on the device, and the malware element activated, DrainerBot views and downloads video ads in the background, hugely slowing down devices and using up huge amounts of data.